How to Make Socca

 - My second try was better, but by the third one I learned that I got best results when I poured the batter straight down in the middle and let it naturally run out to the edges.
 I recommend leaving them under the broiler until they browned a bit, but were still slightly soft and could easily be folded.

-Make Socca for a plant-based meal:
+Make Socca for a vegetarian meal:

 I think Socca would be an amazing side dish for a meatless meal.
 When the weather is warm I’d serve it with something like Grilled Eggplant Salad, Marinated Zucchini Salad, or Lemon Parmesan Kale Salad.
 When it’s colder weather Socca would be tasty to dip into Mexican Red Lentil Stew, Butternut Squash Soup, or Black Bean and Rice Soup.